 Judy Diana of Discovery Bay feels much the same.
 "I worked years for the Bank of America and in a bar.
 It was enjoyable work but the pay wasn't good," she said.
 "If I were choosing today, I'd put the emphasis on the long range.
 A retirement plan and benefits really are what's important."

 Oakley's Toni Jordan works with health information systems.
 "It hasn't turned out well for me as it gets more and more involved electronically -- and ever-increasing outsourcing definitely is bad," she said.
 "If I were starting out now I'd go into nursing.
-It's a
+It's a field where there's great need."

 Steve Yakovich of Oakley is in home construction and hasn't had a job for more than two years.
 "These are bad times for a homebuilder, and I'm sorry I chose it," he said.
 "I would have been much better off if I pursued my interest in music sound engineering or sports management.
 I could have made a fortune in either of those two careers."